-• The Board will call a shareholder meeting for approval to make an in-specie distribution of Bishop shares received.
+The Board will call a shareholder meeting for approval to make an in-specie distribution of Bishop shares received.

-Subsequent to the end of the financial period, ASIC has taken action against Bassari Resources Limited for failing to lodge half-year and annual financial reports within the required time for lodging reports.
-ASIC has also taken action for failing to hold annual general meetings for 2020 and 2021 within the required time frame.
-The charges will be heard in Perth on 15 September 2023, by which time the outstanding audited financial reports with ASIC.
+Subsequent to the end of the financial period, ASIC took action against Bassari Resources Limited for failing to lodge half-year and annual financial reports within the required time for lodging reports.
+ASIC has also took action for failing to hold annual general meetings for 2020 and 2021 within the required time frame.
+The audited financial reports for the year ended 31 December 2021 and the half years ended 30 June 2021 and 30 June 2022 were lodged with ASIC on 11 September 2023.
+The charges were heard in Perth on 15 September 2023, and on 6 October the company was placed on a good behaviour bond for a period of 2 years.

-Other than the matters referred to in the above paragraphs, there have been no significant events that have occurred subsequent to 31 December 2021 that require disclosure in the financial report.
+Other than the matters referred to in the above paragraphs, there have been no significant events that have occurred subsequent to 31 December 2022 that require disclosure in the financial report.

-22. RELATED PARTY TRANSACTIONS
+21. RELATED PARTY TRANSACTIONS